Zhen3r/pro-forma/final.md

 <img src="final_files/figure-html/unnamed-chunk-27-1.png" style="display: block; margin: auto;" />

+Above is the cross-validation results from our best Space Time Lag Weather Model.
 The cross-validation gets MAE of about 1940 seconds (32min) per street, which means the error is only half an hour of all meters per street segment.
-So the generalizability of the model is actually not bad.
+The distribution of MAE and standard error of MAE is approximately normal with some outliers, so the model has a good generalizability.

 ## 6. Additional Visualizations